luispedro/metarabbit/draft-milk-parameter.rst

-This reminds me of the advertising quip (typically attributed to `John Wanamaker <http://www.quotationspage.com/quotes/John_Wanamaker/>`__) that *Half the money I spend on advertising is wasted; the trouble is I don't know which half*, except it is even worse: **most** of my computation is wasted; the trouble is I don't know which bits.
+This reminds me of the advertising quip (typically attributed to `John Wanamaker <http://www.quotationspage.com/quotes/John_Wanamaker/>`__) that *Half the money I spend on advertising is wasted; the trouble is I don't know which half*.

 Of course, you can reply: *if I knew the right parameters, then you would not need to find them in the first place*.
-Still, understanding that your computation is most wasted in the really bad cases can be actionable.
+Still, understanding that your computation is slower in the really bad cases can be actionable.

 Here is an example from machine learning: if you are using a support vector machine based system, you will often need to fit two parameters: